 \subsubsection{\textbf{Alignment Weight $\beta$}}

 Performance increases as $\beta$ grows and reaches the optimum around $\beta = 0.5$.
-A small value of $\beta$ compromises the code-guided alignment, resulting in an insufficient transfer of collaborative signals to semantically similar Tail items.
+A small value of $\beta$ compromises the code-guided alignment, causing an insufficient transfer of collaborative signals to semantically similar items.
 Conversely, an excessively large $\beta$ causes the semantic space to over-align to the collaborative space, introducing noise and harming generalization.